Bersant Celina: Kosovo

 In June 2013, Celina was named as part of the Kosovo U21 squad for the 2013 Valais Youth Cup.
 On 12 June 2013, he made his debut for the Kosovo U21s in the 2013 Valais Youth Cup semi-final against Ghana U20 after being named in the starting line-up.

 As soon as FIFA permitted Kosovo to play sanctioned friendly matches with other FIFA members in March 2014, Celina was called up to the Kosovo squad for their first sanctioned match against Haiti.
 He was an unused substitute for the match, which finished in a goalless draw.

 Celina missed the two upcoming friendlies against Turkey and Senegal in May due to injury, but returned in September 2014 for a match against Oman.
 He made his senior debut for Kosovo in that match, playing 83 minutes, as Kosovo won 1–0 to record the country's maiden win in senior men's football.

 In January 2015, Celina declared that he would turn down a call-up to represent Norway, as he wanted to play for Kosovo.
 Albert Bunjaki, the head coach of Kosovo declared that he would not be selected to play for Albania despite his holding dual citizenship from Norway and Kosovo.

-Celina scored his first goal for Kosovo on 13 November 2015 in a friendly match against Albania at the Pristina City Stadium.
+Celina scored his first goal for Kosovo on 13 November 2015 in a friendly match against Albania at the Pristina City Stadium, becoming at 19 years and 2 months Kosovo’s youngest goalscorer.
+This record was broken by Edon Zhegrova in 2018.

 After making appearances with Kosovo's national side he also appeared once for Norway U21, keeping his options open.
 However, he all but confirmed his allegiance to Kosovo when he appeared in their first friendly as a FIFA nation, against the Faroe Islands on 3 June 2016.
 He made his competitive debut for Kosovo against Finland on 5 September 2016 in a 2018 FIFA World Cup qualifier, coming on as a sub in the 66th minute, with the cap tying him to Kosovo, confirming which national team he would represent.

 Celina scored his second international goal in a 2–2 friendly draw against Denmark on 21 March 2019.